 The Great Greenwashing Machine - Part 2: The Use and Misuse of Sustainability Metrics in Fashion

-The first white paper in the series: The Great Green Washing Machine Part 1: Back to The Roots Of Sustainability demonstrated that in fashion, at the present time, sustainability is not properly defined, and the vital metric – impact on the multidimensionally poor – is not considered.
+The first report in the series: The Great Green Washing Machine Part 1: Back to The Roots Of Sustainability demonstrated that in fashion, at the present time, sustainability is not properly defined, and the vital metric – impact on the multidimensionally poor – is not considered.
 Those who have the least freedom and opportunity to live the lives they value – farmers, primarily, but not exclusively in the global south – are not consulted, and their complaints are ignored.
 All sustainability assertions in fashion are based solely upon purported environmental impact, whilst the impact on farmers of the major agricultural (cotton) sustainability programs is not accurately captured, if at all.

-This second whitepaper The Great Green Washing Machine Part 2: The Use and Misuse of Sustainability Metrics in Fashion (PDF), authored by Veronica Bates Kassatly and Prof. Dorothée Baumann-Pauly, demonstrates that even the environmental impact of fashion is not being correctly assessed, neither broadly, nor narrowly.
+This second report The Great Green Washing Machine Part 2: The Use and Misuse of Sustainability Metrics in Fashion (PDF), authored by Veronica Bates Kassatly and Prof. Dorothée Baumann-Pauly, demonstrates that even the environmental impact of fashion is not being correctly assessed, neither broadly, nor narrowly.

 Current assessments are broadly incorrect for two reasons.
 Firstly, because measurement is cradle to gate rather than cradle to grave so the harmful outcomes in some garments’ use and disposal are ignored.
 And secondly, because impacts are calculated per kilo, when what really matters – what is key – is impact per wear.